 Expression Syntax Description Start Time End Time Polarity pixel The whole pixel boundary.
-Pixel durations are defined by the user's format via this formula: The beginning of the whole pixel (as calculated in Description).
-The beginning of the whole pixel (as calculated in Description).
-Positive $\frac{1}{\text{FPS} \times \text{TLPF} \times \text{TPPL}}$ FPS is set by the user via FramesPerSecond, TLPF is set by the user via TotalLinesPerFrame, and TPPL is set by the user via TotalPixelsPerLine.
+Pixel durations are defined by the user's format via this formula: $\frac{1}{FPS \times TLPF \times TPPL}$ The beginning of the whole pixel (as calculated in the formulain the description column).
+The beginning of the whole pixel (as calculated in the formula in the description column).
+Positive FPS is set by the user via FramesPerSecond, TLPF is set by the user via TotalLinesPerFrame, and TPPL is set by the user via TotalPixelsPerLine.
 (These variables are described in "The General Parameters Section" on page 38.)
 The start point of pixel is calculated from the beginning of the frame, not the beginning of the period; therefore, it is possible to have a nested pixel time range quantized to a point not coincident with its parent time range.
-The user directly defines the total number of pixels in the frame via this equation (using the previously defined variables): $\texttt{TLPF} \times \texttt{TPPL}$
+The user directly defines the total number of pixels in the frame via this equation (using the previously defined variables): TLPF × TPPL